Blackbird (2018 film)

 Blackbird is a 2018 spy film directed, produced, written by and starring Michael Flatley.
-With a release delayed for several years, Blackbird was dismissed as a vanity project by the entertainment press, Brian Lloyd of entertainment.ie comparing Flatley to Tommy Wiseau of The Room infamy.
+With a release delayed for several years, Blackbird was dismissed as a vanity project by the entertainment press, with Brian Lloyd of entertainment.ie comparing Flatley to Tommy Wiseau of The Room infamy.

 Plot

 The secret agent "Blackbird" retires and opens a nightclub in the Caribbean to escape his past.
 A former lover comes to meet him, but brings trouble with her.